freemansoft/RaspberryPi/README.md

 Various Raspberry Pi Scripts and programs.
 Some of these are [discussed on my blog](joe.blog.freemansoft.com)

 ## create_custom_host.sh ##
 Can be used when setting up more than one Raspberry Pi for the same network.
+The hostname change happens _immediately_.

 * Sets the hostname to be unique by including the CPUID.
 * Can also set the hostname from a hostname mapping file.

+### Notes ###
+1) Write down the name prior to restart or you won't be able to find the machine in DNS / mDNS.

+## enable_uart_g_ether.sh ##
+Enables the USB ethernet gadget feature on a Raspberry Pi Zero (W, 1.3...).
+This makes the the Raspberry Pi Zero appear as a new network when plugged into a PC/Mac USB port.
+It shows up as a _169.x.x.x_ network.

 ## enable_ssh_restrict_interface.sh ##
 Lets you ssh into a **Raspberry Pi Zero** that has been configured as a network gadget while blocking WAN/LAN connections.